Jtoast65/League-of-Legends-/index.md

 #### 4. Game Length

 Professional League of Legends matches in 2022 averaged approximately 28-30 minutes in length, with a median around 28 minutes.
-Games typically range from about 15 minutes (very short games) to 45+ minutes (long games).
+Games typically range from about 15 minutes to 45+ minutes.

 <iframe
   src="assets/distribution_game_length.html"